-- 581 Methods and Materials in the Language Arts.
-S. A study of programs and techniques of effective teaching of language arts in the elementary school plus a review of current materials in relationship to improvement of instruction.
-Staff. - 590 Independent Study.
-F, I, S. Staff. - 595 Graduate Project.
+581 Methods and Materials in the Language Arts.
+A study of programs and techniques of effective teaching of language arts in the elementary school plus a review of current materials in relationship to improvement of instruction.
+Staff.

+595 Graduate Project.
 F, I, S, full or half course.
-The prospectus for each Master of Arts in Teaching project must be developed under the supervision of a faculty member and must be approved by the student's graduate adviser.
+The prospectus for each Master of Arts in Teaching project must be developed under the supervision of a faculty member and must be approved by the student's graduate advisor.
 Staff.

-A catalog with the descriptions of all interim courses is available after September, 1986.
+A catalog with the descriptions of all interim courses is available after October 1987.